 Focus is an advanced Do Not Disturb mode.
 It gives you more control, automation, and flexibility over what notifications you see at specific times of the day, from which contacts and apps.

 While the generic Do Not Disturb mode would simply silence all your notifications, Focus lets you choose if you want to get specific priority notifications while silencing others.
 For instance, while you’re at work, you might want to mute all calls except those from your child’s school.

 There are several different Focus “modes” you can set up and customize according to your needs.
 Here is the list of Focus options:

 Focus also lets you customize the existing Do Not Disturb and Sleep modes on your devices.
 For instance, you can choose to get calls and messages from specific contacts or notifications from specific apps even when Do Not Disturb or Sleep is enabled.

-Some basic Focus mode settings in iOS 15
+Focus mode settings

 In addition to the different Focus modes, you will also see a few different settings on the main screen of Focus.
 Let’s understand them before setting up Focus mode:

 By default, the option to Share Across Devices is enabled.
 This means, when you turn on a Focus mode, it will automatically apply to all your devices.
 You can choose to toggle off this setting if you like.

 This setting lets you control which apps can see and share your Focus status.
 For instance, Messages can know your Focus status and show your contacts that you have a Focus mode enabled.

 You can also choose to enable Auto-Reply which will reply to any messages you receive while in Focus, informing the sender that you have silenced notifications.
 They may then choose to notify you anyway if it is something urgent.